Skip to Main Content

 Regrades

-You have one week after exam grades and recitation quizzes are released to ask for a regrade.
+You have one week after midterm exam grades and recitation grades (quizzes + attendance) are released to ask for a regrade.
 Only ask for a regrade if you think there was a grading error, do not request a regrade simply because you think you deserve more partial credit.
-Submitting a regrade request.

 All programming assignments are autograded, make sure you read the Hints for each submission and correct your code accordingly before your next submission.
 Programming assignments are not regraded unless there is a problem on the autograder.
 A regrade of a programming assignment would involve running the same autograder code that Autolab runs, and that would not affect your grade.
 If your program does not perform correctly on a particular test case, you will not receive points for that test case.
 For all programming assignments you have one week after the grades are released to contest your grade.
-The grades are released the next day after the assignment is due.

 Canvas